Sri Guru Angad Dev Ji: The Second Sikh Guru

 • Honest Living: Believed in earning a livelihood by honest means.

-Gurgaddi Diwas is the day when Guru Angad Dev Ji was made the second Guru of the Sikhs by Guru Nanak Dev Ji in 1539.
+Gurgaddi Diwas of sri guru angad dev ji is the day when sri Guru Angad Dev Ji was made the second Guru of the Sikhs by Guru Nanak Dev Ji in 1539.
 “Gurgaddi” refers to “Guru’s throne,” and “Diwas” refers to “day.”
 Thus, this day celebrates the day when Guru Nanak Dev Ji transferred the responsibility of the Sikh community to Bhai Lehna Ji, who became Guru Angad Dev Ji.

 It is a very significant day in Sikh history since it indicates the transfer of religious authority peacefully and the continuity of Sikh religion.